optimalisatie/exec.js/README.md

 ### Performance

 Abortable fetch requires a dedicated cancellable execution container per fetch request.
-Enhance the performance of `exec.js` when making many subsequent requests by creating an exec.js container pool.
+Enhance the performance of `exec.js` when making subsequent requests by creating an exec.js container pool.
 [Code isolation](#security--isolation) configuration can be applied as a third parameter.

 ```javascript
 // create container pool for performance